Use Cases/Browser Agents

 Screenshot exposure

-Agents can capture screenshots of sensitive screens, potentially exposing PII, financial data, or confidential business information.
+Agents capture screenshots of sensitive screens exposing PII, financial data, or confidential business information to unauthorized parties.

 policies: